27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A soft, steady scent that makes the bathroom feel serene.

-A textured bin for toilet paper rolls is a cozy bathroom decor idea for an apartment that hides backups nicely.
-The basket or fabric bin keeps supplies tidy and adds softness.
+A textured bin for toilet paper rolls hides backups nicely while adding softness.
+The basket or fabric bin keeps supplies tidy.
 Choose a warm weave or boucle texture.
-Place it near the toilet for convenience.
-It looks styled instead of purely practical.
+Place it near the toilet for convenience, and it looks styled instead of purely practical.

 Keep only a few rolls visible so the bin looks neat.
 A lidded basket can hide the rolls completely if you prefer.
-The texture makes a basic necessity feel considered.
-It is a quick way to add warmth in a utilitarian area.
-The bin also keeps floors cleaner.
+The texture makes a basic necessity feel considered and is a quick way to add warmth in a utilitarian area.

 Choose a size that fits the floor space without crowding.
 If the room is tiny, pick a tall, slim basket.
-The warm texture complements wood and linen accents.
-It feels cozy and practical at once.
-The storage looks intentional instead of improvised.
+The warm texture complements wood and linen accents and feels cozy and practical at once.

 Tips